RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 ## Course Objective(s)

 - Educate attendees on DevOps principles and practices
-- Inspire and enable attendees to drive change
+- Inspire and enable attendees to drive adoption
 - Create and act on plans for improvement
 - **Each week give them something actionable they can take back to their leaders**